-\begin{rem} For a given $d\ge 2$, the set of orbit permutations $\mathcal{M}_d$ is finite.
-For a given orbit permutation $M \in \mathcal{M}_d$, the Proposition \ref{P:mono} shows that the spectral radius is increasing in orbit lengths.
-Thus, it is possible to check small Pisot numbers in $\Lambda_d$ for a given $d\ge 2$.
+\begin{rem} For any given $d\ge 2$, the set of orbit permutations $\mathcal{M}_d$ is finite.
+Given an orbit permutation $M \in \mathcal{M}_d$, Proposition \ref{P:mono} shows that the spectral radius increases with orbit lengths.
+Thus, it is feasible to check small Pisot numbers in $\Lambda_d$ for a given $d\ge 2$.
 Since the conjugacy class of an element $\omega \in W_\infty$ is infinite, we would have $\Lambda_d \subset \Lambda_d'$ for $ d\le d'$ where $\Lambda_d$ is the set of spectral radii of $\omega \in \Omega_d$ of degree $d$.
-With computer experiment, we made interesting observations: \begin{itemize} \item In $\Lambda_2$, the smallest Pisot number $p_\star$ strictly bigger than the golden ratio is a root of and it is approximately $\sim 1.64073$.
-This Pisot number is the limit of spectral radii of $\omega_n \in \Omega_2$ as $n\to \infty$ where Also, this Pisot number can be realized as a dynamical degree of a birational map of degree 2. \item In $\Lambda_3$, the smallest Pisot number strictly bigger than the golden ratio is again $p_\star$.
-This Pisot number is the limit of spectral radii of $\omega_n \in \Omega_3$ as $n\to \infty$ where \item In $\Lambda_3\setminus \Lambda_2$, the smallest Pisot number strictly bigger than the golden ratio is the root of and it is approximately $\sim 1.75827$. \item Based on the computer experiment, it seems that $p_\star$ is the smallest Pisot number strictly bigger than the golden mean in the Weyl spectrum.
-However, we could not get rid of the possibilities of the existence of a Pisot number between the golden mean and $p_\star$ in $\Lambda_d$ for sufficiently large $d$. \end{itemize} \end{rem}
+Through computer experiments, we have made the following interesting observations: \begin{itemize} \item In $\Lambda_2$, the smallest Pisot number $p_\star$ strictly bigger than the golden ratio is a root of and it is approximately $ 1.64073$.
+This Pisot number is the limit of spectral radii of $\omega_n \in \Omega_2$ as $n\to \infty$, where Additionally, this Pisot number can be realized as a dynamical degree of a birational map of degree 2. \item In $\Lambda_3$, the smallest Pisot number strictly bigger than the golden ratio is again $p_\star$.
+This Pisot number is the limit of spectral radii of $\omega_n \in \Omega_3$ as $n\to \infty$ where \item In $\Lambda_3\setminus \Lambda_2$, the smallest Pisot number strictly bigger than the golden ratio is the root of and it is approximately $ 1.75827$. \item Based on computer experiments, it seems that $p_\star$ is the smallest Pisot number strictly greater than the golden ratio in the Weyl spectrum.
+However, we have not ruled out the possibility of the existence of a Pisot number between the golden mean and $p_\star$ in $\Lambda_d$ for sufficiently large $d$. \end{itemize} \end{rem}